deepmodeling/deepflame-dev/readme.md

 ```
 ### 4. Install dependencies and DeepFlame based on your need
 DeepFlame supports three compilation choices: no torch, LibTorch, and PyTorch.
+>**Note**: You are encouaged to try all three options, but remember to install the next version in a new terminal to clean previous environment variables.
 #### 4.1 No Torch version
 If your are using DeepFlame's cvODE solver without DNN model, just install [LibCantera](https://anaconda.org/conda-forge/libcantera-devel) via [conda](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
 ```